efskap/dota2-hudselector/README.md

 dota2-hudselector
 =================

-Mods in any Dota 2 HUD as the default.
-Completely legal, as it simply extracts data from Dota 2's own game files, and disguises it as something else.
+Replaces the default HUD with any other HUD in the game.
+Completely legal, as it simply extracts data from Dota 2's own game files and then mods it back in.

 Uses the excellent [HLExtract tool](http://nemesis.thewavelength.net/index.php?p=35).